 BITS DESCRIPTION TYPE DEFAULT 31:24 Interrupt Deassertion Interval (INT_DEAS).
-This field determines the Interrupt Request Deassertion Interval in multiples of 10 microseconds.
-R/W 0 Setting this field to zero causes the device to disable the INT_DEAS Interval, reset the interval counter, and issue any pending interrupts.
-If a new, non-zero value is written to this field, any subsequent interrupts will obey the new setting.
-Note: This field does not apply to the PME interrupt.
+This field determines the Interrupt Deassertion Interval for the Interrupt Request in multiples of 10 microseconds.
+R/W 0 Writing zeros to this field disables the INT_DEAS Interval and resets the interval counter.
+Any pending interrupts are then issued.
+If a new, non-zero value is written to the INT_DEAS field, any subsequent interrupts will obey the new setting.
+Note: The Interrupt Deassertion interval does not apply to the PME interrupt.
 23-15 Reserved RO - 14 Interrupt Deassertion Interval Clear (INT_DEAS_CLR).
 Writing a one to this register clears the de-assertion counter in the IRQ Controller, thus causing a new de-assertion interval to begin (regardless of whether or not the IRQ Controller is currently in an active de-assertion interval).
 SC 0 13 Interrupt Deassertion Status (INT_DEAS_STS).
-When set, this bit indicates that interrupts are currently in a deassertion interval, and will not be delivered to the IRQ pin.
-When this bit is clear, interrupts are not currently in a deassertion interval, and will be delivered to the IRQ pin.
+When set, this bit indicates that the INT_DEAS is currently in a deassertion interval, and any interrupts (as indicated by the IRQ_INT and INT_EN bits) will not be delivered to the IRQ pin.
+When cleared, the INT_DEAS is currently not in a deassertion interval, and enabled interrupts will be delivered to the IRQ pin.
 SC 0 12 Master Interrupt (IRQ_INT).
-This read-only bit indicates the state of the internal IRQ line, regardless of the setting of the IRQ_EN bit, or the state of the interrupt de-assertion function.
-When this bit is high, one of the enabled interrupts is currently active.
+This read-only bit indicates the state of the internal IRQ line.
+When set high, one of the enabled interrupts is currently active.
+This bit will respond to the associated interrupts regardless of the IRQ_EN field.
+This bit is not affected by the setting of the INT_DEAS field.
 RO 0 11-9 Reserved RO - 8 IRQ Enable (IRQ_EN) - This bit controls the final interrupt output to the IRQ pin.
-When clear, the IRQ output is disabled and permanently deasserted.
-This bit has no effect on any internal interrupt status bits.
-R/W 0 7-5 Reserved RO -

-BITS DESCRIPTION TYPE DEFAULT 4 IRQ Polarity (IRQ_POL) - When cleared, enables the IRQ line to function as an active low output.
+When cleared, the IRQ output is disabled and will be permanently deasserted.
+This bit only controls the external IRQ signal, and has no effect on any of the internal interrupt status bits.
+R/W 0 7-5 Reserved RO - 4 IRQ Polarity (IRQ_POL) - When cleared, enables the IRQ line to function as an active low output.
 When set, the IRQ output is active high.
 When IRQ is configured as an open-drain output this field is ignored, and the interrupt output is always active low.
 R/W NASR 0 3-1 Reserved RO - 0 IRQ Buffer Type (IRQ_TYPE) - When cleared, enables IRQ to function as an open-drain buffer for use in a Wired-Or Interrupt configuration.
 When set, the IRQ output is a Push-Pull driver.
 When configured as an open-drain output the IRQ_POL field is ignored, and the interrupt output is always active low.
 R/W NASR 0

-5.3.3 INT_STS-Interrupt Status Register
+5.3.3 INT\STS-Interrupt Status Register